Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Data parameterizations and Unconstrained Fits to Data

 Compared to the previous analysis we carried out in \cite{Pelaez:2016tgi}, the low-energy region is better described by the updated $S$ and $P$ fits.
-However, at higher energies the observed inconsistencies are similar, if not worse as now our uncertainties have shrunk slightly with the update.
+However, at higher energies, the observed inconsistencies are similar, if not worse as now our uncertainties have shrunk slightly with the update.
 Actually, we already saw in \cite{Pelaez:2016tgi}, and have found again with the updated parameterizations, that, even imposing the FDRs as constraints, it is not possible to have a simultaneous fair description of data and FDRs beyond 1.7 GeV for $F^-$ or 1.6 GeV for $F^+$.
-This is partially due to the non-smooth match shown in Fig.~\ref{fig:regge}, but also caused by the fact that there is no centrifugal suppression anymore, so that many partial waves contribute to similar strength.
+This is partially due to the non-smooth match shown in Fig.~\ref{fig:regge}, but also caused by the fact that there is no centrifugal suppression anymore so that many partial waves contribute to the full amplitudes with similar strength.

 Hence, as we concluded in \cite{Pelaez:2016tgi} and we have checked again here with updated fits, the UFD fails to satisfy the FDRs, particularly at high energies, and asks for improvement.
-This will be achieved in Section \ref{sec:CFD} by constraining the data fits with the dispersion relation, and in particular the FDRs.
+This will be achieved in Section \ref{sec:CFD} by constraining the data fits with dispersion relations, including these FDRs.